-Today we go down to the quaint town of Iwatsuki in Saitama Prefecture, to witness the cute Hina Ningyo dolls.
+Today we travel to the quaint town of Iwatsuki in Saitama Prefecture.
+Iwatsuki is today Japan’s largest producer of traditional dolls employing over over 300 doll-makers creating miniature masterpieces using only natural materials since the 17th century, a tradition that continues to this day.
 Just like manga or anime that appeals to the young and old alike, these Japanese dolls from Saitama are loved by people of all generations.

-Interestingly the name of “Saitama” originates from the Sakitama (埼玉郡) district.
-Sakitama has a long history and even finds a place in the famous Man’yōshū (万葉集), the oldest existing collection of Japanese poetry, compiled sometime after 759 C.E.
+The name of “Saitama” originates from the Sakitama (埼玉郡) district.
+Sakitama has a long history and even finds a place in the famous Man’yōshū (万葉集), the oldest existing collection of Japanese poetry, compiled sometime after 759 CE.
 The colloquial pronunciation gradually changed from Sakitama to Saitama over the years.

 Train from Takasaki to Iwatsuki

 We were staying at the Toyoko Inn at Takasaki.
 From Takasaki, we took the Joetsu Shinkansen to Omiya, the biggest city near Iwatsuki.
 The Shinkansen does not go all the way to Iwatsuki so we had to change to the local Tobu-Noda Line at Omiya Station.
-From Omiya, it’s just about 15 minutes to Iwatsuki.
-If you are in Kanto region, it is a good idea to obtain the Tokyo Wide Pass, or as in my case the JR Pass.
+From Omiya, it’s just a 15-minute train ride to Iwatsuki.
+If you are in the Kanto region, it is a good idea to obtain the Tokyo Wide Pass, or in my case the JR Pass.

 The doll town of Iwatsuki

 The workmen and artisans labored for the next couple of years to build the heavily ornate Toshogu Shrine.
 Iwatsuki and its outskirts were abundant with the finest Paulownia trees.
-Once the Nikko Toshogu Shrine was completed, some of the disbanded carpenters chose to settle down in and around Iwatsuki and creating household furnitures for a living.
+Once the Nikko Toshogu Shrine was completed, some of the disbanded carpenters chose to settle down in and around Iwatsuki and began earning their living by creating household furniture.

 Tougyoku Doll Museum